FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 db.students.find().forEach( (doc) => print( doc.name ) );
 ```

-A cursor will typically retrieve a **batch of up to 101 results** for you to iterate through before retrieving another batch.
+A cursor will typically retrieve a **batch of up to 101 results** for you to iterate through before retrieving another batch (or 20 results in the shell if not assigned to a variable).

 ---